Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/ZynqMPSoC-EDT/7-design1-using-gpio-timer-interrupts.rst

 Configuring Hardware
 --------------------

 The first step in this design is to configure the PS and PL sections.
-This can be done in Vivado |reg| IP integrator.
+This can be done in Vivado IP integrator.
 Start with adding the required IPs from the Vivado IP catalog, and then connect the components to blocks in the PS subsystem.

 1. If the Vivado Design Suite is already open, start from the block diagram shown in and jump to step 4.